jkpm18/CMS_Diversity/README.md

+# Exploring Diversity
-# Exploring Diversity in the Charlotte-Mecklenburg School district
+# in the Charlotte-Mecklenburg School District

 ### Authors: Chase Romano, Kirk Mason, and Nityanand Kore